jonyward/webdev2cw2/README.md

 This application succesfully populates a nedb database, fetches this data and filters it through a view being placed depending on what menu the data falls under.

-Functionality has also been implemented to allow a front end application to add entries to the database as well as being able to update these entries, through a staff page, which is only accessible through a login function which authenticates details inputed by the user through another model responsible for login data.
+Functionality has also been implemented to allow a front end application to add entries to the database as well as being able to update these entries, through a staff page, which is only accessible through a login function which authenticates details inputed by the user using another model responsible for login data.

 Adding and editing data is only accessible to the user through authenticating this login.